atrauzzi/laravel-doctrine/readme.md

 * ...[at Sensio Labs Connect](http://goo.gl/IL6Em)

-laravel-doctrine is made by [Alexander Trauzzi](http://goo.gl/QabWv)
+laravel-doctrine is made by [Alexander Trauzzi](http://goo.gl/QabWv) with help from all the people in `contributors.md`!